Contact high

 Contact high is a phenomenon that occurs in otherwise sober people who experience a drug-like effect just by coming into contact with someone who is under the influence of a psychoactive drug.
 In a similar way to the placebo effect, a contact high may be caused by classical conditioning as well as by the physical and social setting.

+Definition

+The term contact high has its roots in the drug culture of the 1950s and 1960s.

-A 1970s glossary of drug users' language describes the term as "a psychogenic 'trip' without taking drugs, by being close to somebody while he is on drugs.
-Incorrectly [used] for the high obtained by inhaling the smoke of other marijuana smokers."
+In 1969, a drug abuse book for high school students defined "contact high" as "becoming high merely by interacting with one who is high".
+In 1971, a glossary of drug users' language describes a contact high as "a psychogenic 'trip' without taking drugs, by being close to somebody while he is on drugs".
+The term is sometimes incorrectly used to describe the high experienced by a person who has inhaled secondhand smoke.

-In Alexander Shulgin's book PiHKAL under the 2C-I entry, a notable reaction is observed in a participant who takes a placebo, existing in an environment with other people who are under the drug's influence.
+In Alexander Shulgin's book PiHKAL under the 2C-I entry, a notable reaction was observed in a participant who took a placebo while in an environment with other people who are under the influence of a drug.
 The participant wrote that he had "absorbed the ambience of the folks who had actually imbibed the material."

+In popular culture

+The 1966 debut album by New York band the Godz was titled "Contact High with the Godz".